ArchanaRohilla/Kickstarter_Analysis/README.md

 than $45000 are more prone to failure.
 The campaigns whose goal amount ranges between
 $10000 to $25000 have 50 percentage chances of either success or failure.

-* From the data analysis of the outcomes based on launch dates, it is observed that the most of the successful campaigns were launched in the months of May and June.
+* SFrom the data analysis of the outcomes based on launch dates, it is observed that the most of the successful campaigns were launched in the months of May and June.
 Where as in the month of December the chances of success and failure were same (50:50).